radarek/mis-code-ception-KRUG-2022/slides.md

 It is an integer number > 1 that is divisible only by itself and 1.

 {:.fragment}
-6 is not prime because divides by 1, 2, 3 and 6.
+6 is not prime because it is divisible by 1, 2, 3 and 6.

 {:.fragment}
-7 is prime because it divides only by 1 and 7.
+7 is prime because it is divisible only by 1 and 7.

 ---

-## Regex check, like this?
+## Regex?
+Like this?

 ```ruby
 def prime?(n)